 The term 'direct earthing' means connection to an earth electrode, of some recognized type, and reliance on the effectiveness of over current protective devices for protection against shock and fire hazards in the event of an earth fault.
 If direct earthing protects non-current-carrying metalwork, under fault conditions a potential difference will exist between the metalwork and the general mass of earth to which the earth electrode is connected.
 This potential will persist until the protective device comes into operation.
 The value of this potential difference depends on the line voltage, the substation or supply transformer earth resistance, the line resistance, the fault resistance, and finally, the earth resistance at the installation.
-Direct earth connections are made with electrodes in the soil at the consumer's premises.
+Direct earth connections are made with electrodes in the soil at the consumer' s premises.
 A further method of effecting connection to earth is that which makes use of the metallic sheaths of underground cables.
 But such sheaths are more generally used to provide a direct metallic connection for the return of earth-fault current to the neutral of the supply system rather than as a means of direct connection to earth.

-The earth electrode, the means by which a connection with the general mass of earth is made, can take a number of forms, and can appear either as a single connection or as a network of multiple electrodes.
+earth electrode, the means by which a connection with the general mass of earth is made, can take a number of forms, and can appear either as a single connection or as a network of multiple electrodes.
 Each type of electrode has its own advantages and disadvantages.

-The design of an earth electrode system takes into consideration its resistance to ensure that this is of such a value that sufficient current will pass to earth to operate the protective system.
-It must also be designed to accommodate thermally the maximum fault current during the resistance, the resistivity of the soil is perhaps the most important factor, although it is a variable one.
+design of an earth electrode system takes into consideration its resistance to ensure that this is of such a value that sufficient current will pass to earth to operate the protective system.
+It must also be designed to accommodate thermally the maximum fault current during the time it tak.es for the protective device to clear the fault. in designing for a specific ohmic resistance, the resistivity of the soil is perhaps the most important factor, although it is a variable one.